 News

-MainStreaming Named in 2025 Gartner® Market Guide for Edge Computing as Representative Vendor in Data Center and Cloud Edge Services
+MainStreaming Named in the 2025 Gartner® Market Guide for Edge Distribution Platforms

-MainStreaming, the award-winning and innovative Edge Video Delivery Network, is proud to announce it has been named a Representative Vendor in 2025 Gartner Market Guide for Edge Computing, within the “Data Center and Cloud Edge Services” category.
-We believe that this recognition highlights MainStreaming’s continued leadership in reshaping how media and video content is delivered at the edge, optimizing performance, efficiency, and scalability for broadcasters and media companies worldwide.
+MainStreaming, the award-winning and innovative Edge Video Delivery Network, is proud to announce that it has been named in the 2025 Gartner Market Guide for Edge Distribution Platforms as a Representative Vendor.
+We believe that this mention reinforces MainStreaming’s position as a key innovator in edge-native media delivery, designed specifically for the evolving needs of video streaming, security, and AI-driven workloads at the edge.

 Learn more